unipept/terminal-notifier-guard/README.markdown

 ## License

-All the works are available under the MIT license. **Except** for ‘Terminal.icns’, which is a copy of Apple’s Terminal.app icon and as such is copyright of Apple.
+All the works are available under the MIT license.

 Copyright (C) 2012 Eloy Durán <eloy.de.enige@gmail.com>
+& Wouter de Vos <wouter.de.vos@springest.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in